gaborbozo/Notes/spring/dev/practices.md

 @ControllerAdvice
 public class ExceptionHandler extends ResponseEntityExceptionHandler { ... }
 ```
-to gain controll over the most general error cases in Spring boot.
-In this class handlers may defined such as
+in order to gain controll over the most general error cases.
+In this class handlers may be defined such as
 ```java

 @ExceptionHandler(ResourceNotFoundException.class)